Eugene-Fed/test_for_MindSet/README.md

 - [x] Add margins around characters in production data and increase image contrast (make the background lighter).
 As an example, take images from the training sample.
 - [x] Add and use `Tesseract OCR` library to check the quality of images used for recognition.
 - [x] ~~Add train data augmentation for Model creation.~~ Add image normalization layer into the Model for increase accuracy of training and recognition.
-**After 150 epochs - loss: ~ 0.33, accuracy: ~ 0.94**
+After 150 epochs - loss: ~ 0.33, accuracy: ~ 0.94
 - [x] Add Train, Validation and Test datasets of 125k, 25k and 25k elements respectively.
-- [x] ~~Increase resolution of train and production images from 28 to 32 pixels.~~ Original data has resolution of letters less then 32 pixels.
+- [x] ~~Increase resolution of train and production images from 28 to 32 pixels.~~ Original data has resolution of letters less then 28 pixels.
-- [x] Rewrite `parse_ru-mnist.py` to minimize errors in image-labels data.
 - [x] Add image normalization before searching symbol blocks.
+- [x] Remove numbers from the training dataset and leave only 33 uppercase letters.
+We can check if a character matches a pattern before adding a new element to the dataset.
 - [x] ~~Check dataset for errors - **WORK IN PROGRESS: ...10%...**~~
+- [x] Rewrite `parse_ru-mnist.py` to minimize errors in image-labels data.
+**After 150 epochs - loss: ~ 0.0136, accuracy: ~ 0.9997**
+- [ ] Rewrite `normalize_color` function in `task_3.ipynb` to detect symbols without *blur* and *cv2.erode()*
+- [ ] Get train dataset without white margins around symbols.
+It should be filled background color, not clean white.
+May be I should rewrite `parse_ru-mnist.py` to expand narrow symbol to square instead of padding the width with white margins.
 - [ ] Train model on more font variants.
-- [ ] Remove numbers from the training dataset and leave only 33 uppercase letters.
-We can check if a character matches a pattern before adding a new element to the dataset.
 - [ ] Create adaptive setting of Brihtness/Contrast.
 - [ ] Edit `dataset_generator` to save pictures in **int8** representation because we use value of pixels brightness beth 0..255.